artiomn/markdown_articles_tool/README.md

 - Convert Markdown documents to:
   * HTML.
   * PDF.
-  * Or save in the plain Markdown
+  * Or save in the plain Markdown.

 ## Installation